-Our Chefs Back to School programme was piloted with Westminster Kingsway College and University of West London in 2018.
+Our Chefs Back to School programme took place throughout 2018 and 2019.
 Student chefs returned to their original secondary school.
 They provided a practical demonstration to an examination class and described their own course and future career prospects to pupils at the school.

-- On their visit, student chefs will meet pupils, teaching staff and headteachers, increasing the visibility of this valuable subject, creating a talking point and photo opportunity in school of a successful ex-student.
+- On their visit, student chefs met pupils, teaching staff and headteachers, increasing the visibility of this valuable subject, creating a talking point and photo opportunity in school of a successful ex-student.

-- Upskill the student chefs to confidently demonstrate their culinary skills in order to enthuse other young people about Hospitality & Catering courses, and the benefits of a career within the food industry.
-Post school visit, student chefs will be able to reflect on how much they have learned on their course which will boost their self-esteem, as well as improve their planning and presentation skills.
+- Up-skilled the student chefs to confidently demonstrate their culinary skills in order to enthuse other young people about Hospitality & Catering courses, and the benefits of a career within the food industry.
+Post school visit, student chefs reflected on how much they have learned on their course which will boost their self-esteem, as well as improving their planning and presentation skills.

 - Forge a sustainable, long term partnership between local schools and colleges to increase recruitment to local catering and hospitality courses and provide support between them.

 We chose student chefs rather than tutors to visit schools.
 Our research shows that it is increasingly difficult for tutors to find the time within their busy schedules to carry out meaningful outreach work.
 Using student chefs is a more sustainable model, it is easily scalable nationwide and school pupils will be able to identify with student chefs who are closer to their own age group.